magento/devdocs/src/cloud/project/new-relic.md

 Your {{site.data.var.ece}} account includes the software for the New Relic APM service along with a license key.
 You do not need to purchase or install any additional software.

-On {{site.data.var.ece}} Pro accounts, the Production environment also includes the [New Relic Infrastructure (NRI)][6] service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.
+On {{site.data.var.ece}} Pro accounts, the Production environment also includes the [New Relic Infrastructure (NRI)][New Relic infrastructure] service, which automatically connects with the application data and performance analytics to provide dynamic server monitoring.

 {:.bs-callout-info}
 For Pro accounts, if New Relic APM is not installed on the Staging and Production environments or New Relic Infrastructure is not available in the Production environment, submit a [support ticket]({{ site.baseurl }}/cloud/trouble/trouble.html) to request installation.